 The output was displayed on the built-in oscilloscope.
 Despite the 2.44 mV native resolution, the PID Controller was able to resolve signal with 1 mV steps.

-Oversampling is an effective way to overcome the native bit resolution for a digital input, with the tradeoff of reduced sampling rate.
+Oversampling is an effective way to overcome the native bit resolution for digital input, with the tradeoff of a reduced sampling rate.
 The real-time data processing capability of FPGA allows us to implement this technique seamlessly into various Moku instruments, providing more accurate measurements in many applications.

 Li, Tan.
 Digital Signal Processing.
 Academic Press, 2008

 Have questions or want a printable version?